28 out of 411*Big Benches are located in Emilia-Romagna.

 The third Reggio Emilia Big Bench is located on the hill commonly called “la Balota”, a little-known panoramic place.

-Positioned along the CAI path 632, it can be reached from the Baiso Castle, crossing the historic village of Cassinago, a crossroads with other paths that allow you to reach both the polychrome gullies of Casale as well as Calcinara or Mount Lusino.
+Positioned along the CAI path 632, it can be reached from the Baiso Castle with a 30-minute walk that crosses the historic village of Cassinago, a crossroads with other paths that allow you to reach both the polychrome gullies of Casale as well as Calcinara or Mount Lusino.

 Along the way, there are also 5 artist windows (by Roberto Mercati and Antonio Tarantello) installed 10 meters from each other, each with a different color.
 A form of Land Art that aims to connect the sensitivity of those who experience it with the landscape and its stories: real frontiers toward infinity.